 We’re not overly surprised to see the cheating business sharks called to task, but the boy playing football, or the farmer quietly working his land, or the low-wage shop girl, finding him- or herself in a dark place might seem unfair to some.

 But let’s bring to mind that no “SS officer raises an index finger” in judgment against any of us.
 We do it to ourselves.
 But how is this possible?
 What does a shop girl know of cosmic justice and becoming equal to it?
-What does a young boy playing football, full of grit and gusto, having a jolly good time, know of some eternal code, concerning which seemingly he’s gone awry?
+What does a young boy playing football, full of grit and gusto, having a jolly good time crashing about with his mates, know of some eternal code, concerning which, seemingly, he’s gone awry?

 What does this mean?

 In the lengthy 3-part article “The Inferential Life” we learned that a natural code of living, a natural wisdom, even, a natural religion, can be discerned and inferred from the creation and from our own deeper selves.
 This is true for every human being, even the low-wage shop girl.

 Much could be said here but brevity must rule; volumes could be written on this extremely important subject, and someday we shall study them in Summerland in “natural law” classes.
 But, for today, to begin in a small way, let’s consider something as basic as “The Golden Rule.”
 It suggests that we can know how to treat others, and to live life, by looking within our deeper selves, thereby discovering what we require.
 That is, “require” in a general sense that which all human beings require by virtue of having been created human.
 It comes with the territory.

 When we look at what happens to “ordinary” people upon crossing over, we can begin to understand what should have been in place all along.
 Even in young adults or teens.